 CAIDA ACCEPTABLE USE AGREEMENT

-The following terms comprise the Acceptable Use Policy (AUP) and Data License Agreement (collectively, the "AGREEMENT", or, "Acceptable Use Agreement (AUA)") for all for all datasets made available to You by the Cooperative Association for Internet Data Analysis (CAIDA), a research unit at the University of California San Diego (UCSD) and governed by The Regents of the University of California.
+The following terms comprise the Acceptable Use Policy (AUP) and Data License Agreement (collectively, the "AGREEMENT", or, "Acceptable Use Agreement (AUA)" for all datasets made available to You by the Center for Applied Internet Data Analysis (CAIDA), a research unit at the University of California San Diego (UCSD) and governed by The Regents of the University of California.
 Certain datasets may have additional Supplemental provisions.
 References to this AGREEMENT shall include any and all relevant Supplemental provisions.

 CAIDA has the authority and reserves the right, in its sole discretion, to refuse requests for dataset(s) or discontinue further access and use to anyone.
 If You feel Your request is inappropriately denied please contact CAIDA by sending a message to email@example.com.

 CAIDA's authorization to access the data grants You a limited, non-exclusive, non-transferable, non-assignable, and terminable license to copy, modify, and use the data in accordance with this AGREEMENT solely for the purpose of non-profit research, non-profit education, commercial internal testing and evaluation of the data, or for government purposes by or on behalf of the U.S. Government.
 No license is granted for any other purpose and there are no implied licenses in this Agreement.
 This Agreement shall become effective as of the date of approval by CAIDA and shall remain in force for a period of one year, unless terminated earlier or amended in writing.
-CAIDA shall have the right without obligation or recourse of any kind to You, to use any of Your feedback from the license period, solely for its non-profit educational and/or research purposes.
+CAIDA shall have the right to use any of Your feedback received during the license period solely for its non-profit educational and/or research purposes.

 2. GENERAL CONDITIONS